digideskio/support-tools/mdb-wt/tour.md

     0001404b:   key desc=0x9(short) sz=2 key=pack(982)
     0001404e:   val desc=0x30 sz=7 addr=18,1,0x854a24ed

-Like leaf node pages this page contains a sequence of key/value pairs:
+Like leaf node pages this page contains a sequence of key/value pairs.
+For interior nodes:

 * The key is a record id that is less than or equal to the first key for the child page and greater than the last key on the previous child page. (**TBD**: check this)

-* The value is an address token (**TBD** check terminology) referencing the child page, stored as a triple of packed ints:
+* The value is an _address token_ <a name="address-token"></a>
+  (**TBD** check terminology) referencing the child page, stored as a triple of packed ints:
     * first element appears to be page offset / 4KB - 1 (**TBD** check
       this)
     * second element appears to be page length / 4KB (**TBD** check